 What exactly is an injury claims attorney?

 An injury claims attorney is also sometimes called a personal injury lawyer, a personal injury solicitor or an injury claims solicitor.
-You may also sometimes see them referred to as a no win no fee* lawyer.
-This is because if you are allocated an injury claims attorney by a compensation provider called Accident Advice Helpline you will not have to pay any upfront legal fees at all.
+You may also sometimes see them referred to as a no-win, no-fee* lawyer.
+This is because if you are allocated an injury claims attorney by a law firm like called Accident Advice Helpline, you will not have to pay any upfront legal fees at all.
 This is the best terms for you, the client

-Will an injury claims attorney take on any case?
+Will an injury claims solicitor take on any case?

 What does an injury claims attorney do?